 The Making of a Decision - Part 1

-This series goes over the topics described in this talk.
+This series of posts goes over the topics described in this talk.

-Just shy of 30 years ago, I had a great opportunity that might have changed my life, at least in terms of education and work opportunities.
-The decision, ultimately outside my control, didn’t go my way.
-I’ve come to understand my family’s reasoning better with time, but it was hard to accept.
+Nearly 30 years ago, I had a great opportunity that might have changed my life in terms of education and work opportunities.
+The decision, outside my control, didn’t go my way.
+My family decided that they couldn’t support it.
+Over time I’ve come to understand their reasoning, though it was difficult to accept when it affected my future far more than theirs.
 Programming helped me reclaim a sense of agency.
-I was able to create something out of nothing while being in control of all decisions.
+I could create something out of nothing.

 “These decisions are a record of the power structures and the feedback loops that got it there.” -Andrew Harmel-Law